 - Federal Student Aid Twitter page: Get multiple reminders each day about federal aid.
 If you have questions or comments, tweet them @FAFSA!

 National Student Loan Data System (NSLDS): The NSLDS is the U.S. Department of Education's official loan database.
 Access all your federal loan history and information about your loan servicers.
-You must use your Federal Student Aid PIN.
+You must use your Federal Student Aid ID.

 - If you'd like to get a look at how much debt you should consider taking on or how to pay off your loans after you graduate, check out this Return on Investment Tool.

 - Financial Awareness Counseling: The interactive Financial Awareness Counseling module from Studentloans.gov provides you with tools and information to understand financial aid and assist you in managing your finances.

 WiseBread: WiseBread is a blog providing financial aid advice to real-life situations.

 AAMC FIRST: Although this was developed for medical students, there is great information for all students.

 Financial Aid and Loan Information: After You Graduate

 iGrad: iGrad helps you take command of your financial future.
 The website links to important articles, job search tools, town halls, financial literacy information, and videos on how to become your own financial advisor.

 New York State Higher Education Services Corporation (HESC): The HESC has compiled a list of federal programs that will assist you in repaying your federal student loan debt in return for your service commitment.
 Students in certain health professions will be eligible.